pulp-platform/cheshire/docs/um/arch.md

 Both the AXI4 and Regbus interconnects support exposing a limited number of external manager and subordinate ports; this is the intended mechanism through which Cheshire can be integrated with wrapping SoCs' memory systems.

-The parameters `AxiUserDefault` and `AxiUserAmo(Msb|Lsb)` define the AXI4 default user channel assignment and ID slice for atomics, respectively.
+The parameter `AxiUserDefault` defines the default AXI4 user signal assignment. `AxiUserAmo(Msb|Lsb)` and `AxiUserErr(Bits|Lsb)` define which bits of the user signals identify RISC-V atomics managers and communicate custom errors, respectively.

 The AXI4 interconnect has two optional features. `AxiRt` adds traffic regulation units to each AXI4 manager to provide bandwidth and traffic control for real-time applications. `BusErr` adds the UNBENT bus error reporter to all managers spawning requests and imprecisely reports AXI4 error responses through a Regbus-mapped interface.